B.S. Geology University of Wisconsin-Madison (1979); M.S. Geology University of Wisconsin-Madison (1984); Ph.D. Geology

 Current Graduate Students (all M.S. candidates)

-Emma Larkin is a new M.S. candidate from Salem, Massachusetts.
+Emma Larkin is from Salem, Massachusetts.
 She received her B.S. in Geology from Salem State University, Massachusetts.
 Emma's thesis research will delineate the extent of Grenville basement rocks in the eastern Great Smoky Mountains of western North Carolina, and will involve bedrock mapping, structural analysis, petrology, and geochronology.
 Emma is "in residence" near Waynesville, NC, and is currently carrying out her mapping program funded by the EDMAP program of the U.S. Geological Survey.

 Recent Graduate Students